CleverNamesTaken/PivotLab/README.md

 ## Getting Started

 This guide assumes the user already has Promox and Ludus installed.
+If Ludus is not yet installed, start [here](https://docs.ludus.cloud/docs/quick-start/install-ludus).

 ### Installation